-Amateurs know gently rubbing the gastrocnemius in the midst of a night-shattering muscle cramp can help the muscle to relax.
+Amateurs know gently rubbing the gastrocnemius in the midst of a night-shattering muscle cramp can help the muscle to relax (pro tip: push your heel down and flex the foot of the cramping leg as hard as you can--it counteracts the spasm).
 Massage therapists with knowledge of kinesiology can work any muscle group to aid relaxation, loosen contracted muscles, and soothe an overworked body.

 Kinesiology focuses on three muscle movements: